'Does Kroos have kids?' - Aubameyang responds after criticism from Real Madrid star for mask celebrations | Goal.com

 I wish you have Kids one day and make them happy like this Junior School pupils Talk 🙏🏽👊🏽 and don’t Forget #maskon #staysafe 🤡bis https://t.co/J4ZF1XGlsU

-But Real Madrid midfielder and Germany international Kroos has been less than impressed with what he's seen from his fellow professionals, branding the decision to come up with pre-planned celebrations "very silly".
+Real Madrid midfielder and Germany international Kroos has been less than impressed with what he has seen from his fellow professionals, branding the decision to come up with pre-planned celebrations "very silly".

-And Aubameyang was less than impressed with Kroos's comments, issuing a response on social media defending his decision to celebrate with a mask, insisting he does it to bring a smile to the faces of children who follow football.
+Aubameyang was not happy with Kroos's comments, issuing a response on social media defending his decision to celebrate with a mask, insisting he does it to bring a smile to the faces of children who follow football.

 The 31-year-old wrote on social media: "By the way - does this Toni Kroos have kids?
 Just remember, I did it for my son a few times and I will do it again.
 I wish you have kids one day and make them happy like this junior school pupil.
 And don’t forget #maskon #staysafe."